-When using the Xima VRTX (Voice Recording Technology by Xima), Port Mirror, or Chronicall Recording Library on Cisco, you will have the option to set your recording rules within Chronicall.
+When using the Xima VRTX (Voice Recording Technology by Xima), Port Mirror, DevLink3 Active Recording, or Chronicall Recording Library on Cisco, you will have the option to set your recording rules within Chronicall.

 Inbound Number Dialed: Records the number that a client will dial to get into your phone system

-External Number: Records numbers that is not part of your phone system (Inbound and Outbound Calls)
+External Number: Records numbers that are not a part of your phone system (Inbound and Outbound Calls)

 Agent: Records the desired agents/extensions (Inbound and Outbound Calls)